 We arrived at Deception Island the next morning around 7am to strong winds and high seas.
 As a result, the landing was initially cancelled.
 But about 20 minutes later, the captain announced that the winds had calmed a little and he was going to attempt sailing into the crater.
 Luckily, we made it safely!

-We anchored at Whaler’s Bay, which was a whaling station from 1911-1931.
+We anchored at Whaler’s Bay, which had been a whaling station from 1911-1931.
 The volcanic landscape of Deception Island is stark in a beautiful way.
 The beach and the ruins of the whaling station are now inhabited by lots of fur seals and a few penguins.
 The winds were howling as we walked around.
 The temp was around 0°C (32F) before wind chill!
 Deception Island was an interesting stop since it was a totally different scene from the other landings.

 Our 3-Day Sea Journey to South Georgia Island

 After visiting Deception Island, we began our journey that afternoon to South Georgia Island.
 Turns out, we had another 3 days of rough seas ahead of us!
-How naïve had I been?
+How naive had I been?
 I knew the Drake Passage could be rough and the waters within the Antarctic Peninsula would be relatively calm.
 Somehow, I hadn’t realized the seas could be rough again en route to South Georgia.
 Oh, well, good thing I brought additional Scopolamine patches.

-Visiting South Georgia Island – Another Jewel!
+Visiting South Georgia – Another Polar Jewel!

 St. Andrews Bay – King Penguin Central

 Our first landing on South Georgia on Saturday afternoon was a doozy!
-St. Andrews Bay is home to the island’s (and probably the world’s) largest colony of King Penguins.
-You won’t believe the number & neither could we!
+St. Andrews Bay is home to the island’s (and the world’s) largest colony of King Penguins.
+You won’t believe the number and neither could we!
 There are 200,000 breeding pairs (that is not a typo!) in the penguin colony along the bay’s 2-mile/3.2 km beach area.

 The King Penguins are truly magnificent!
 They are the 2nd largest penguin (standing around 3 feet tall) after the even taller Emperors.
 I love the King’s regal erect stance & walk and the beautiful orange coloring on their neck, beak and side of the face.
 Total eye candy for the cameras!